nomad-coe/nomad/docs/oasis/apps.md

       label: 'Elements / Formula'
       level: 1
       size: 'xl'
-# Dictionary of search filters that are always enabled for queries made within
-# this app.
-This is especially important to narrow down the results to the
-# wanted subset.
-Any available search filter can be targeted here.
-filters_locked:
-  upload_create_time:
-    gte: 0
 # Controls the default dashboard shown in the search interface
 dashboard:
   widgets: